 • Crosstalk between macrophages, T cells, and vascular cells in atherosclerotic plaques

-• Effects of cholesterol accumulation on T cell function, mainly in relation to CAR T cell therapy
+• Effects of cholesterol accumulation on T cell function

 • Role of inflammasome activation in pulmonary arterial hypertension

-We have recently shown that the inflammasome is activated in pulmonary arterial hypertension (PAH) and are currently investigating the therapeutic potential and regulators of NLRP3 inflammasome activation in pediatric PAH (collaboration Prof. R.M.F.
+Recently we showed that the inflammasome is activated in pulmonary arterial hypertension (PAH).
+Currently, we investigate regulators of NLRP3 inflammasome activation in pediatric PAH (collaboration Prof. dr. R.M.F.
 Berger and Dr. J.M.
 Douwes, Pediatric Cardiology).

 Relevance